 It is expected, for so long as Morgan Stanley owns more than 50% of our common stock, that compensation for services under the services agreement with Morgan Stanley will be determined, consistent with past practices, using an internal cost allocation methodology based on fully loaded cost (i.e., allocated direct costs of providing the services, plus all related overhead and out-of-pocket costs and expenses), as well as the portion of compensation related expenses for Morgan Stanley senior executives as allocated to us.
 See "Arrangements Between Morgan Stanley and Us" for a description of these arrangements.
 Upon the sale or other disposition of any portion of our business, assets or properties, Morgan Stanley's obligation to provide any service in respect of such disposed business, assets or properties will terminate.
 Similarly, if our business increases significantly or we acquire any business, assets or properties, Morgan Stanley will not have to provide any services in respect of such increase or acquired business, assets or properties.
 These services may not be sufficient to meet our needs and, after these agreements with Morgan Stanley terminate, we may not be able to replace these services at all or obtain these services at acceptable prices and terms.
-Any failure or significant downturn in our own financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems during the term of the services agreement could have a material adverse effect on our business, financial condition or results of operations.
+Any failure or significant downturn in our own financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems or in Morgan Stanley's financial or administrative policies and systems or in Morgan Stanley